akk1to/orz-blog/src/content/blog/how-to-post-onto-this-page.md

 ---
 (your post content below here)
 ```
-Our post system uses a formatted time method, called Unix timestamp in seconds.
-You can use online tools to encode the date to Unix timestamp in seconds format such as [EpochConverter](https://epochconverter.com/) to encode it and put inside the file.
+Our post system uses a formatted time method, called Unix timestamp in **miniseconds**.
+You can use online tools to encode the date to Unix timestamp in miniseconds format such as [EpochConverter](https://epochconverter.com/) to encode it and put inside the file.
 <p align="center">
     <img src="https://i.imgur.com/mpMGO1w.png"></img>
     <i>EpochConverter homepage</i>